A Novel Single-Layer Quantum Neural Network for Approximate SRBB-Based Unitary Synthesis: Introduction

 \item A \emph{revised version} of the recursive algorithm that builds the SRBB~\cite{sarkar2024quantum} for any $n$ is provided.
 Compared to the original one, some indices responsible for the correct ordering of the basis elements are better specified.

-\item It is proved that the particular case $n=2$ is \emph{outside} the original scalability scheme proposed in the literature~\cite{sarkar2024quantum} due to its peculiar algebraic properties.
+\item It is proved that the case $n=2$ is a special instance of the original scalability scheme proposed in the literature~\cite{sarkar2024quantum} due to its peculiar algebraic properties.

-\item The application of the synthesis algorithm to the specific cases $n=3$ and $n=4$, never explored in literature before, is presented following the synopsis of a \emph{new formulation} capable to handle the increasing complexity of the algebraic basis with practical shortcuts.
+\item The application of the synthesis algorithm to the specific cases $n=3$ and $n=4$, which have never been explored in the literature before, is presented following the synopsis of a \emph{new formulation} capable of handling the increasing complexity of the algebraic basis with practical shortcuts.

-\item A \emph{new algorithm} capable of reducing the total number of CNOT gates within the original scalable structure of the approximating VQC is found.
+\item A \emph{new algorithm} capable of reducing the total number of CNOT gates within the original scalable structure of the approximating VQC has been found.

-\item The \emph{implementation} of the corresponding scalable CNOT-reduced QNN for SRBB-based gate synthesis that requires only one layer of approximation is provided through the PennyLane library.
+\item The \emph{implementation} of the corresponding CNOT-reduced QNN for SRBB-based gate synthesis, which requires only one layer of approximation, is provided through the PennyLane library.
+The code is available in the GitHub repository \cite{srbb-syn}.
 Its performance is assessed for arbitrary unitary operators, both sparse and dense, up to 6 qubits in simulation, achieving novel and improved results over the state of the art with just a single layer of approximation.

 \item The SRBB-based CNOT-reduced synthesis algorithm is also tested on \emph{real IBM hardware} to assess the network usability with 2 qubits. \end{enumerate}